Login

 Opportunities Await

-Fortunately for hunters lots of states have great opportunities to hunt bears in the fall.
-The other plus to fall bears is that even if you aren’t after bears as your primary focus you can often purchase a bear tag so you can take one if you have the opportunity while after elk, deer or other species.
+Fortunately for hunters, lots of states have great opportunities to hunt bears in the fall.
+The other plus to fall bears is that, even if you aren’t after bears as your primary focus, you can often purchase a bear tag so you can take one if you have the opportunity while after elk, deer, or other species.

 For comparison, the Outdoor Edge knife shown here is 8" long.

-The great thing about hunting black bears is that if you don’t have to hire an Outfitter if you want to do it on your own, there are millions of acres across the country loaded with bears.
+The great thing about hunting black bears is that you don’t have to hire an outfitter if you want to do it on your own.
+There are millions of acres across the country that are loaded with bears.
 Some great bear hunting can be had for those willing to do a little hiking.
-Just a few months ago I killed a beautiful black bear with my recurve on public land in Georgia.
-Not really the first state that pops into my head when I think of bears but there is some great hunting there for those willing to do a little research.
-Wildlife biologists are a great source of information and will often point you to high density bear areas that can help reduce odds of you hunting in areas with little or no bears.
+Just a few months ago, I killed a beautiful black bear with my recurve on public land in Georgia.
+It's not the first state that pops into my head when I think of bears, but there is some great hunting there for those willing to do a little research.
+Wildlife biologists are great sources of information and will often point you to high-density bear areas.
+My point is that if you want to hunt fall black bears and haven’t been, the only thing holding you back is you.
+The bonus, besides an adventure, is that if you’re successful, you can enjoy some amazing meat and have a beautiful trophy.

 Author